JacksonKearl/TarFileExplorer/Readme.md

 ### This Fork

-Forked to imporove perf and better support distribution as a single file incorporated into a larger appication (removed addition of properties to global prototypes, rendering code, and writing files).
+Forked to imporove perf and better support distribution as a single file incorporated into a larger appication.
+This included:
+- Removing all rendering code
+- Removing all tar writing code
+- Removing additions to global prototype objects
+- Moving to Uint8Array for bytearrays
+- Reducing allocations in reads (the TarFile object is a collection of slices into the original Uint8Array)
+- Several bug fixes
+- Packaging to expose only a single function for creating a TarFile from a Uint8Array
+- Linting tooling and several vscode hooks